 Urethritis is characterized by inflammation of the urethra due to bacteria, like Chlamydia trachomatis or Neisseria gonorrhoeae.
 This condition is associated with symptoms like a swollen penile shaft, itching, testicular swelling, difficulty urinating and discharge.
 Read more about other conditions that can cause penis itching and how you can treat it.

-What to do: Men are advised to see a doctor to start treatment, which usually involves the use of antibiotics like ciprofloxacin or azithromycin.
+How to treat: Men are advised to see a doctor to start treatment, which usually involves the use of antibiotics like ciprofloxacin or azithromycin.
 You should use any recommended medications as prescribed.

 5. Allergic reaction